Stillpoint-Software/shared-workflows/README.md

 ---

 ### 7. 📦 Pack and Publish
-Restores, builds, tests, then packs with NBGV’s version and pushes to NuGet.
+Restores, builds, tests, then packs and pushes to NuGet.
 For **stable** builds, sets `PublicRelease=true`.

 **Reusable:** `.github/workflows/pack_and_publish.yml`